V1merX/lite-router/README.md

 Lite router for your web-sites

 A simple router for simple websites.
-The installation is very simple.
+The installation is very fast.